Metropolitan Drinking Fountain and Cattle Trough Association: Twentieth century

+Two Bears Drinking fountain, Kensington Gardens, London, placed in 1939 to commemorate 80 years of the Metropolitan Drinking Fountain and Cattle Trough Association.

 By 1936, the association stopped building troughs, as cars and lorries were gradually replacing the horse.
 More drinking fountains were provided in schools and parks, and the old cups were replaced by jets of water as these were seen as more hygienic.
 The 1929 small standard design of fountain for parks and schools is still common.

 The association survives as the Drinking Fountain Association and received a National Lottery grant to build more fountains in 2000, and to restore existing ones.
 It now builds drinking fountains in schools, restores existing fountains and provides wells and other water projects in developing countries.